 For families

-When a death is reported to a coroner for investigation our office will contact the nominated family member in writing within a few days to explain the process and provide some helpful information.
+When a death is reported for investigation the Coroners Court will contact the nominated family member in writing within a few days to explain the process and provide some helpful information.

 People react to death differently and grieve in very individual ways.
-If you’re concerned about yourself, or someone else, many organisations can give you support and advice.
+If you’re concerned about yourself, or someone else at this difficult time, many organisations can give you support and advice.

 Coronial Family Services is part of Queensland Health Forensic and Scientific Services.
-In the early stages of a coronial investigation, skilled counsellors provide information and support to relatives and close friends of people whose deaths are being (or have been) investigated by a coroner.
+In the first few days of a coronial investigation, counsellors may provide information and support to relatives and close friends of people whose deaths are being investigated.

 Counsellors can provide information about:

-• autopsy examinations (including possible organ and tissue retention)
+• preliminary and autopsy examinations (including possible organ and tissue retention)

 • support for identifications and viewings